 It’s wet and it’s cold.
 You want to get out of the house and show your kids some art.
 But museums are notoriously no-touch zones, and who wants to pony up for admission only to have a screaming toddler cut the visit short?

 But did you know that many Seattle-area museums offer art spaces — some available free of charge — and other programs that encourage crafting, art exploration and sensory fun?
-We round up some family- and wallet-friendly options in town to brighten up your winter.
+We've rounded up some family- and wallet-friendly options in town to brighten up your winter.

 Admission and free days: $14.95–$24.95; free for kids 12 and under.
 Lobby art spaces are always free.

 Note: Free first Saturdays are on temporarily on hiatus until the Asian Art Museum reopens in fall 2019.

 What to do: The most amazing thing about Seattle Art Museum’s free lobby space is how huge it is.
 Come in through the entrance at First Avenue and University Street and pay admission only for the upper two floors of galleries (which are tough to browse with grabby children anyway), and the entire lower level is free.
 Toddlers will love exploring the toy-filled terrace outside the museum restaurant and climbing the grand staircase punctuated by Chinese marble statues.
 For school-age kids, there’s an open studio stocked with art supplies halfway up the staircase and a “think tank” at the top where they’re invited to leave a message.
 Bonus: Look for the wheelchair ramp winding around the think tank — there’s a surprise mural inside.